LeanerCloud/AutoSpotting/START.md

         or if you want to set your bid price to be higher than the on demand price to reduce the chances that your spot instances will be terminated.
         (default 1)
+  -spot_price_buffer_percentage float
+        Percentage Value of the bid above the current spot price.
+A spot bid would be placed at a value current_spot_price * [1 + (spot_price_buffer_percentage/100.0)] .
+        The main benefit is that it protects the group from running spot instances that got significantly more expensive than when they were initially launched, but still somewhat less than the on-demand price. (default 10.0) -bidding_policy string
-  -regions="": Regions where it should be activated (comma or whitespace separated
-        list, also supports globs), by default it runs on all regions.
+        Policy choice for spot bid.
+If set to 'normal', we bid at the on-demand price.
+If set to 'aggressive', we bid at a multiple of the spot price. (default "normal") -regions="": Regions where it should be activated (comma or whitespace separated list, also supports globs), by default it runs on all regions.
         Example: ./autospotting -regions 'eu-*,us-east-1'